 We have in the past and may in the future continue to make significant expenditures related to the development of our business, including expenditures relating to marketing and website technology development.
 In addition, we will continue to incur significant legal, accounting and other expenses as a public company.
 Although we have experienced revenue growth in prior periods, this growth may not be sustainable, and we may not achieve sufficient revenue to maintain profitability.
 Our future revenue growth will depend in large part upon our ability to continue to attract new individuals, families and small businesses to purchase health insurance through our ecommerce platform and to maintain our relationship with existing members within historical levels.
-We may not be able to maintain or exceed our historical membership growth rates, and to the extent that the rate of growth of our net new members slows (after accounting for member turnover), our revenue growth is also likely to slow.
+We have recently experienced a decline in our year-over-year growth rate for approved members.
+To the extent that the rate of growth of our net new members slows (after accounting for member turnover), our revenue growth is also likely to slow.
 The commission rates that we receive for individuals and families are typically higher in the first twelve months of a policy.
 After the first twelve months, they generally decline significantly.
 Accordingly, to the extent that the rate of growth of our net new members slows, our revenue growth would slow due to a decline in commissions we receive for members whose policies have been active for more than twelve months, in addition to the reduction in revenue growth that would occur solely as a result of a decline in our membership growth rate.